Chang Ya-chung

-Chang Ya-chung (張亞中 (Zhāng Yàzhōng); born December 1954) is a Taiwanese political scientist.
+Chang Ya-chung (張亞中 (Zhāng Yàzhōng); born December 1954) is a Taiwanese political scientist and professor at National Taiwan University.
 He founded the Democratic Action Alliance in 2004 and was elected to the National Assembly in 2005, but resigned on the first day to protest the parliament's formation.
 He later chaired the Chinese Integration Association.
 Chang subsequently became an active member of the Kuomintang, contesting the party's 2019 presidential primary.
 He was deemed an ineligible candidate for the party's 2020 leadership election, placing second in the following year.
+He ran again in 2025, finishing fourth.

 Academic career

+After graduating from Taichung Municipal Taichung Second Senior High School, Chang studied mechanical engineering as an undergraduate at Chinese Culture University and graduated with a bachelor's degree in the subject.
+He then earned a master's degree in diplomacy in 1984 and a Ph.D. in political science in 1991, both from National Chengchi University.
+His master's thesis was titled, "A Study of Adenauer's Eastward Advance and German Policy (1955-1963)" (Chinese: 艾德諾東進與德國政策之研究(一九五五~一九六三)).
+His doctoral dissertation was titled, "The German Question" (德國問題－法律之爭議).

-Chang earned doctorates from National Chengchi University and the University of Hamburg.
-He taught at Nanhua University until 2003 and is now a professor at National Taiwan University.
+Chang later completed another doctorate in Germany, earning his second Ph.D. from the University of Hamburg in international relations in 1992.
+His second doctoral dissertation was titled, "Transitions from authoritarianism to democracy in Taiwan: a view from legitimacy".
+Chang taught at Nanhua University until 2003 and is now a professor at National Taiwan University.
+He has authored over ten books concerning Europe, the Asia-Pacific, and cross-strait relations.

 Political career

 Chang founded the Democratic Action Alliance in 2004.
 The alliance was backed by laborers.
 The organization demonstrated against several of Chen Shui-bian's policies, namely legislative approval of a weapons procurement deal with the United States, and amendments to the Constitution of the Republic of China pertaining to the powers of the National Assembly.
 In 2005, Chang was elected to the National Assembly representing the Democratic Action Alliance, but resigned on the first day of meetings to protest the National Assembly's formation, as it was convened solely to consider constitutional amendments proposed by the Legislative Yuan that led directly to the National Assembly's suspension.
 The amendments passed with support from the Kuomintang and Democratic Progressive Party.
 In 2006, Chang and the Democratic Action Alliance asked that the Kuomintang initiate recall proceedings against party member Hsu Tsai-li, who had been found guilty of corruption while serving as mayor of Keelung.